ArweaveTeam/arweave-js/README.md

 // HTTP response codes (200 - server received the transaction, 4XX - invalid transaction, 5XX - error)
 ```

+**Please note!**

-N.B. ** This `200` response does not mean that the transaction has mined & confirmed, and that a txid can be used as if it's immutable.
-It just means that a node has recieved your transaction.
+This `200` response does not mean that the transaction has mined & confirmed, and that a txid can be used as if it's immutable.
+It just means that a node has received your transaction.
 See [Get a transaction status](#get-a-transaction-status) for more detail on how to correctly determine that your transaction has been mined & confirmed.
 This also applies to the `uploader` method.

 ##### Chunked uploading advanced options